 One man who just happened to be in attendance among the crowd that day at Ascot was Steve Bowen, an off-duty Q.T.C. country steward, who at the time was acting under no official capacity whatsoever.
 However, his suspicions were aroused when he witnessed a four-year-old gelding named Daylate, spreadeagle the field in the mile Trial after coming in for heavy support in the betting ring.
 While Bowen had never seen any horse named Daylate race before, he was very familiar with a well-performed galloper named Brulad, who as a two-year-old had looked like developing into a first-class horse.
 And Daylate bore a remarkable resemblance to him.
 After the race, Bowen subjected the gelding to close scrutiny.
 Seeking out the racecourse detective on duty, Charles Prentice, Bowen declared: “That horse isn’t Daylate – it’s Brulad!”
 Thus began one of the more intriguing investigations in Queensland racing history that involved a hand-writing expert poring over race nomination forms; the reported death of the racehorse Brulad on the Downs; the unauthorised midnight removal of Daylate/Brulad from Doomben stables; a mysterious owner, J. J. Jackson who could not be located; and gunshots when police visited the Bach property.
 The upshot was that sixteen days after Daylate’s Ascot win, Frank Bach senior and the racehorse Daylate (aka Brulad) were disqualified for life.
 The Bachs, father and son, later stood trial for conspiracy but, ironically, were found not guilty.
 Not for the last time, the bar of accountability and justice stood lower in the stewards’ room than in the police and criminal courts.

-Nonetheless, there is a curious symmetry to the story of how Harry Plant got to train Bernborough.
-The former Queensland trainer, like a number other northern horsemen, relocated permanently to Sydney because of the War.
+Nonetheless, given that the best years of Bernborough’s life were being irrevocably spent in inactivity as the racing authorities from Doomben to Flemington remained intractable, something had to give.
+And it came about as the War wound down and relative freedom of movement was restored.
+There is a curious symmetry to the story of how Harry Plant got to train Bernborough and our 1942 A.J.C.
+Derby favourite, Hall Stand, had more than a bit part in proceedings.
+Plant, the former Queensland trainer, like a number other northern horsemen, relocated permanently to Sydney because of the War.
 In the winter of 1945, he was training none other than Hall Stand and he set the colt for the £3,000 Doomben Newmarket run that year at Albion Park.
 Alas, the son of Hall Mark failed yet again and when booking passage by boat to return to Sydney, Albert Hadwen, still maintaining his ownership of Bernborough, asked Plant to take his horse back with Hall Stand and henceforth train him in Sydney.
 Hadwen was still hoping that the Q.T.C. would issue a clearance and that Bernborough could run as soon as the N.J.C.
 Cameron Handicap and the Newcastle Cup.
 While it was the first time that Hadwen himself had approached the Q.T.C. (the earlier approaches had been by Joseph Roberts when he leased Bernborough), the result was still the same and no clearance was forthcoming.
 By then Plant was already putting Bernborough through his paces at Victoria Park and knew first-hand just how good the horse was.
 Given the stonewalling of the principal race clubs in Australia, the owner or owners of Bernborough finally put the stallion up for auction at William Inglis and Son at Newmarket on October 5, 1945 – the first thoroughbred auction to be held in Sydney since the lifting of the rail transport ban.

 The post-Derby training careers of Tom McGrath and Fil Allotta offer a more interesting contrast.
 A Derby winner can often give the necessary impetus to a battling trainer and promote him to the higher ranks, but in the case of the 55-year-old McGrath, Main Topic perhaps came along too late to make any real difference.
 The former champion jockey was fortunate in one respect, however.
 Just as Main Topic broke down in the spring of his five-year-old season and had to be retired, another top-class racehorse emerged from the stable in the shape of Abbeville, a gelding by the 1935 Caulfield Cup winner Palfresco.
 McGrath trained him for the leading bookmaker, Bill McDonald, who had also shared in the ownership of the great Winooka.
 Abbeville won the 1945 A.J.C.
 Doncaster Handicap and then ran second in the same race to Blue Legend the following year while winning the Q.T.C.
 Stradbroke Handicap in between.
 Alas, for McGrath the pickings were slim once Abbeville departed the scene and he was to endure a long period of indeterminate blight on metropolitan racecourses until Lord Stefan, again carrying the colours of Bill McDonald, won a graduation stakes in January 1953.
 In September 1954 it was McGrath who gave a youthful Les Bridge his first metropolitan winner as an apprentice jockey.
 In January 1955 he trained Kalimah to win a modest race at Canterbury.
 McGrath continued to potter about with a few horses with indifferent success until he surrendered his training licence in the 1956-57 racing season, remaining one of the most popular men at Randwick to the very end.